ibm-cloud-docs/FileStorage/faqs.md

 ## How many {{site.data.keyword.filestorage_short}} volumes can be attached to a single host?
 {: faq}

-That depends on what the host operating system can handle, it’s not something that {{site.data.keyword.BluSoftlayer_full}} limits.
+That depends on what the host operating system can handle, it’s not something that {{site.data.keyword.cloud}} limits.
 Refer to your OS documentation for limits on the number of file shares that can be mounted.

 ## How many file shares are allowed per file volume size?
 What are the maximum file shares allowed per volume size?
 {: #maxfilevolume}